-Graduate of Christ for the Nations Institute Mexico City with degree in Biblical Studies and Missions.
-After completing my Biblical Studies I served as a missionary in Argentina and worked with street children.
+I am a graduate of Christ for the Nations Institute Mexico City with a degree in Biblical Studies and Missions.
+After completing my Biblical Studies, I served as a missionary in Argentina and worked with street children.
 I returned from Argentina to finish my Missions certification.
 Upon completing all of my studies, I went to the Philippines where I served as a missionary alongside Family Circus, a ministry reaching the children and youth of Davao City.

 I have been married for twelve years and have three children that God has given me the privilege to homeschool.
 My husband and I were children’s pastors at Grove Christian Center for four years.
-The past four years I have taught elementary Spanish, Spanish I and II at WEST.
+The past four years I have taught elementary Spanish, and Spanish I and II at WEST.
 It has been a blessing to get to know my students and build relationships with many families.
 I’m also a private tutor for students that want to present the Spanish CLEP test.